 Jack P. Suyderhoud

-Dr. Jack P. Suyderhoud has been serving as the Vice-President of GEE-21.
-He is Professor of Business Economics at the Shidler College of Business, University of Hawaii at Manoa.
+Dr. Jack P. Suyderhoud is past president of GEE-21, and retired Professor of Business Economics at the Shidler College of Business, University of Hawaii at Manoa.
 He earned his Ph.D. in economics from Purdue University, Indiana, and has published in a number of scholarly journals.
 He served as the Associate Dean of the College of Business Administration for four years (1996-2000).
 Dr. Suyderhoud has won a number of teaching and service awards, and has been teaching in the Shidler College of Business MBA programs in Japan, Malaysia, Vietnam and France.
 He also is currently administrating the College's Executive MBA Program in Vietnam.